sporto/elm-patterns/src/architecture/effects.md

 update : Msg -> Model -> (Model, List Effect)
 ```

-At the last moment possible we will have a function that converts the `Effect` into actual commands:
+At the last possible moment we convert the `Effect` into actual commands.
+E.g. in the root module of the app we would have a function like:

 ```haskell
 runEffects : List Effect -> Cmd Msg